ewpratten/ewpratten.com/src/_posts/2021-11-14-amprnet-bgp.md

 Now equipped with everything I needed to route my `/24` IP space, I was left with one last step: *actually doing it*.
 Back on the [Facebook BGP](https://engineering.fb.com/2021/10/05/networking-traffic/outage-details/) issues, I really didn't want to screw this part up, so I once again went looking for help.
 Luckily after asking around my college, I was introduced to [Felix Carapaica](https://www.linkedin.com/in/felixgustavocarapaica/), Sheridan's resident BGP expert.

 My goal for this new network of mine was to have a single gateway server that exposes a [Wireguard](https://www.wireguard.com/) server, where each VPN client is assigned a *public* static IP address.
 Felix was very helpful and provided me with instructions on simulating my entire networking setup in [GNS3](https://www.gns3.com/).
 Once I was satisfied with my test environment, I proceeded to replicate everything in real life on the gateway server, and it worked first try!
 Seriously.
-I know that never happens, but :man_shrugging:
+I know that never happens, but 🤷‍♂️

 For anyone curious on what BGP routing on a Vultr VPS involves, check out [Vultr's Documentation](https://www.vultr.com/docs/configuring-bgp-on-vultr) on the matter.